go-skynet/localai-website/content/advanced/_index.en.md

 # Default number of threads
 threads: 10
 # Define a backend (optional).
 By default it will try to guess the backend the first time the model is interacted with.
-backend: gptj # available: llama, stablelm, gpt2, gptj rwkv
+backend: llama-stable # available: llama, stablelm, gpt2, gptj rwkv
 # stopwords (if supported by the backend)
 stopwords:
 - "HUMAN:"